California Rules of Court 2026

 (B) Current court orders;

-(C) Any Judicial Council form relating to supervised visitation orders;
+(C) Any Judicial Council form relating to orders for supervised visitation and exchange services;

 (D) A report of any written records of allegations of domestic violence or abuse; and